-Texting, radio distractions, alcohol, cell phones and other forms of distraction are all forms of negligence.
-When negligence occurs and you are injured or lose a loved one, you are likely owed compensation.
+Texting, radio, alcohol, cell phones, and other forms of distraction are all negligence.
+When negligence occurs, and you are injured or lose a loved one, you are likely owed compensation.
 We are highly experienced auto accident attorneys with a track record of numerous six- and even seven-figure awards following car crashes in North Carolina.

-We can conduct the investigation necessary to uncover the truth behind your accident and can aggressively pursue the compensation you deserve.
+We can conduct the investigation necessary to uncover your accident's truth and aggressively pursue the compensation you deserve.
 For instance, was the negligent driver texting or talking on the phone when the accident occurred?
 We can subpoena their phone records.
 We can also interview passengers and other witnesses in our pursuit of damages, including punitive damages.
 A thorough investigation of distracted-driver cases may require litigation because only litigation can compel parties to turn over cell phone records and other critical evidence.
 Please get in touch with our office to discuss your car accident case at no charge with an experienced lawyer.

 We work on a contingency basis for all personal injuries, including vehicle accidents.
 A contingency fee basis means we do not charge you anything unless we win a settlement in or out of court.
 This fee structure ensures we work hard for your case and that you don't have even more out-of-pocket expenses during a stressful time.We offer contingency fee schedules for other practice areas, such as: